wabbajack-tools/mod-lists/noise/readme.md

 Delete Nice Overall Improvement SE.wabbajack from the C:\Wabbajack\downloaded_mod_lists\ folder.
 Select NOISE from the Wabbajack UI modlist browser, and redownload.

-Overwrite the previous installation of NOISE, after you’ve ensured you’ve backed up your saves and mods that you included yourself.
+Overwrite the previous installation of NOISE, after you’ve ensured you’ve backed up your saves.

+You do NOT have to update unless a release is found to have a critical bug.

 ### System Specs

 With or without DynDOLOD generated, I recommend 4-6GB of VRAM for optimal performance, especially with an ENB.
-This guide requires you to generate LODs yourself, due to allowing other mods to be installed on top.

 ### Old Files Cleanup/Steam Config

 This is only necessary one time, and only if you’ve used NMM or Vortex previously.
-If you have other Wabbajack modlists installed, ignore these instructions until you see **END IGNORE AT THE END OF THESE INSTRUCTIONS**
+If you have other Wabbajack modlists installed, ignore these instructions, skip to the `Installation` section in this readme.

 Next, delete any files you may have from old installations or previous modding adventures.
 Delete the following directories: